 Another big deduction is depreciation, whereby the IRS allows you to deduct the cost of business items that have a “shelf life,” like the building itself.
 Some might consider this the most powerful tax benefit of investing in real estate.

 Over time, the real estate in which you’ve invested is going to start breaking down.
-Fortunately, you’re allowed to write off income-producing property based on wear and tear.
+Fortunately, you're allowed to write off an income-producing property based on wear and tear.